Yayaka/Amorphos/specification/index.md

 <dt>Protocol
 <dd>
-We call a message subprotocol just "a protocol" for convenience.
+We call message subprotocols just "protocols" for convenience.
 A <i>protocol</i> specifies own services and types of messages.

 <dt>Service